edaehn/bitsgalore.github.io/_posts/2020-02-11-web-domain-geolocation-and-spatial-analysis.md

 ## Spatial analysis

-Having a pretty-looking map is nice, but in order to know which domains are hosted in the province of Friesland we need to do some actual analysis.
+Having a pretty-looking map is nice, but in order to know which domains are hosted in which provinces we need to do some actual analysis.
 More specifically, for each web domain (point) we need to extract the corresponding attributes from the provinces vector layer.
 This is one of the most basic functionalities of QGIS.
 However, most of the analysis tools of QGIS require that all input layers have the same coordinate reference system.
 This is not the case here: the geographical coordinates of our point data are defined as latitude/longitude pairs, whereas the provinces vector layer uses the [Amersfoort / RD New](https://www.spatialreference.org/ref/epsg/amersfoort-rd-new/) coordinate system (which is commonly used for maps of the Netherlands)!

 ## Transform point data to coordinate system of provinces layer